Death of Salvador Allende: Witnesses

 Of these witnesses, only Guijón spoke about the events immediately after they happened, and was roundly vilified for doing so.
 Some sources misattribute Guijón's declarations to "Allende's personal doctor", Enrique Paris Roa, who was at La Moneda not in his professional role but as a member of Allende's cabinet.
 He does not appear to have made any such statement as he was executed shortly afterwards.
 The other witnesses kept silent until after the restoration of democracy in Chile, as they believed (according to their own statements) that to corroborate the version of a suicide would in some measure downgrade Allende's sacrifice and lend support to the military regime.

-Of the two doctors from the Moneda Palace infirmary who witnessed the suicide, Patricio Guijón made a statement at the time.
-However, Dr. José Quiroga only confirmed the details in 1999.
+Of the two doctors from the Moneda Palace infirmary who witnessed the suicide, Guijón made a statement at the time.
+However, Quiroga only confirmed the details in 1999.

 Controversy

 During the subsequent years of the Pinochet regime, there existed a legitimate controversy about whether plotters of the coup d'état had assassinated Allende.
-The definitive finding of suicide by international experts and the Chilean courts in 2011 seems to have put the controversy to rest.
-Almost all claims of an ongoing "controversy" regarding Allende's death seem to predate the 2011 investigations and the factual record left in its wake.

 Fidel Castro, who had given President Allende the AK-47 used as the suicide weapon, provides an example of the speculation and political posturing that grew out of Allende's death and the Pinochet coup d'état.
 On 28 September 1973 (only two weeks after Allende's death), Castro told a Cuban crowd in Havana's Plaza de la Revolución that Allende had died in La Moneda wrapped in a Chilean flag, firing at Pinochet troops with Fidel's rifle.
 Over the coming decades, the Cuban leader would continue to make public addresses using this version of events.

 Castro's public statements formed the basis of Robinson Rojas' 1975 book The murder of Allende and the end of the Chilean way to socialism.
 Rojas asserted that the Chilean president had been killed by Pinochet's military forces while defending the palace.

 With the peaceful transition to democracy in Chile in 1990, the view that Allende died by suicide began to gain popular acceptance as different testimonies confirming the details of the suicide have become available in press and in documentary interviews.
 Likewise, members of Allende's immediate family including his wife and his daughter, have never disputed that it was a suicide.
 A further example of pre-2011 controversializing is found in Chilean doctor Luis Ravanal's 2008 article published in the magazine El Periodista stating that Allende's wounds were "not compatible" with suicide.
 Asked to comment on Dr. Ravanal's hypothesis, the Chilean congresswoman Isabel Allende, the President's daughter, said that the suicide version is the correct one.